renwill/tdd/README.md

 - Naming

-  In general, use functionNamesLikeThis, variableNamesLikeThis, ClassNamesLikeThis, EnumNamesLikeThis, methodNamesLikeThis, CONSTANT_VALUES_LIKE_THIS, foo.namespaceNamesLikeThis.bar, and filenameslikethis.js.
+  In general, use functionNamesLikeThis, _privateFunctionNamesLikeThis, variableNamesLikeThis, _privateVariableNamesLikeThis, ClassNamesLikeThis, EnumNamesLikeThis, methodNamesLikeThis, CONSTANT_VALUES_LIKE_THIS, foo.namespaceNamesLikeThis.bar, and filenamesLikeThis.js.

   In detail:
   - **variables, properties and function**: **lowerCamelCase**. (exception below).
 Do not use underscore (_) as the first or last character of a name.
 It is sometimes intended to indicate privacy, but it does not actually provide privacy.